 Guided Learning: 40

 Prerequisites / Co-requisites

 It is desirable to have some understanding of the section analysis techniques used to determine the magnitude and direction of various kinds of stress such as shear, bending, torsion and axial stresses.
-A good knowledge of the type of loads that are peculiar to bridges, and their effects on bridge structures is required.
+A good knowledge of the type of loads that are peculiar to bridges, and their effects on bridge structures would be useful.
 In addition, understanding of various methods of analysis and their applications in bridges to calculate stresses at various sections of the bridge elements is also necessary.
-These concepts are covered in more detail in Module ENGM030, hence it is a co-requisite to this module.
+These concepts are briefly covered in this module as well.

 An introduction to the prestressing, its history, and various methods of prestressing are discussed in Unit 1.
 Unit 2 deals with the properties of materials used for prestressing and an introduction to the actions, and their combinations, pertinent to bridges.
 Ways of calculating the flexural strength of a section at the serviceability limit state are detailed in Units 3 and 4 for simple and continuous members respectively.
 A detailed account of possible types of prestress losses and their quantification is carried out in Unit 5.
 The flexural analysis and design of prestressed members at ULS are the subject of Unit 6.
 Unit 7 deals with the principles and design methods for shear forces in prestressed members.
 The effects on presstressed members resulting from method of construction and prestressing technique is dealt with in unit 8.

 Many construction methods have been developed for short, medium, and long (single and multiple) span prestressed concrete bridges.
 These will be explained in some detail in Unit 9 and 10 and illustrated by reference to actual contracts.

 |Assessment type||Unit of assessment||Weighting|